MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 > [!IMPORTANT]
 > REVIEWERS: What else can we say about why?
 I think more secure is overstating it.

-## Step 4 - Choose your udpate channels
+## Step 4 - Choose your update channels

 With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you deploy one of three different update channels to different groups of users: